ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 email_debug
 -----------

-When :ref:`Enable Email Debugging <email-enable-debugging-label>` is enabled, detailed messages will be displayed whenever you send an email using the Communicate page.
+When enabled, detailed debugging information will be displayed whenever you send an email using the Communicate page.
 This information can be useful in helping to track down any problems you may be experiencing.
-If you are having difficulty sending email you are encouraged to enable this option.

 ========== ========
 Value      Behavior
 ========== ========
-``y``      Enables email debugging
+``y``      Enable email debugging
-``n``      Default value, email debugging is not enabled
+``n``      Disable email debugging **(default)**
 ========== ========

 Example Usage::